 Mint pesto zucchini noodles make a refreshing side dish or main meal recipe when paired with chicken or the protein of your choice.
 Raw spiralized ‘zoodles’ are tossed with pesto made with mint, dill, and toasted almonds for an easy and healthy take on pesto pasta.

-When it comes to spiralizing, I continue to love my KitchenAid spiralizer attachment.
-It makes incredibly quick work of zucchini (I spiralized these three in less than a minute), and is so much easier to cut through harder vegetables like potatoes.
+When it comes to spiralizing, I continue to love my KitchenAid spiralizer attachment (affiliate link).
+It makes incredibly quick work of zucchini (I spiralized these three in less than a minute), and makes it so much easier to cut through harder vegetables, like potatoes.

 Mint Pesto Zucchini Noodles

 - 1/4 cup sliced almonds, toasted

 - 2 tbsp lemon juice

 - Heat oven to 350°F. Place slivered almonds in a single layer on a baking sheet, and toast for 8 minutes, or until they have browned slightly and just become fragrant.
 Remove the sheet from the oven and immediately place almonds on a plate or in a bowl.

 - Add mint leaves, dill, and garlic to the bowl of a food processor and process until the herbs are finely broken up.
 Add olive oil, Parmesan, lemon juice, and salt and pepper and process until creamy.